-- appointing a Compensation Committee comprised of all independent directors to oversee the executive compensation program; - use of discretion in adjusting any bonus payments up or down as the Compensation Committee deems appropriate and recommends; - established a capped bonus plan design; and - the adoption of a clawback policy which allows certain incentive compensation paid by the Company to an executive to be clawed back if such compensation was based on the achievement of financial results that were a result of erroneous data or material noncompliance of the Company with any financial reporting requirements.
+- appointing a Compensation Committee comprised of all independent directors to oversee the executive compensation program; - use of discretion in adjusting any bonus payments up or down as the Compensation Committee deems appropriate and recommends; - established a capped bonus plan design; and - adoption of the Clawback Policy which allows certain incentive compensation paid by the Company to an executive to be clawed back if such compensation was based on the achievement of financial results that were a result of erroneous data or material noncompliance of the Company with any financial reporting requirements.

-All of Gold Royalty's executives, employees and directors are subject to Gold Royalty's insider trading policy, which prohibits trading in Gold Royalty's securities while in possession of undisclosed material information about Gold Royalty.
+All of Gold Royalty's executives, employees and directors are subject to Gold Royalty's Insider Trading Policy, which prohibits trading in Gold Royalty's securities while in possession of undisclosed material information about Gold Royalty.
 Under this policy, such individuals are also prohibited from active trading or short-term speculation involving Gold Royalty's securities, including short sales, puts and calls.
 Furthermore, Gold Royalty permits executives to trade in its securities only during prescribed trading windows.